 We believe in honouring organically grown food and the effort it takes to produce it, creating sustainable livelihoods for independent growers of organic produce, and encouraging people form the community to grow their own organic produce.

 We believe in supporting artists who make pieces by hand crafted with love, preserving the knowledge of artisans developed over generations and who make environmentally conscious pieces and art.

 We believe in building a community through the sharing of knowledge, skills and crafts by providing a space for people to teach and learn together.
 Skill sharing and work sharing make tasks that can be a chore to do alone, such as bottling tomatoes at summers end, become a sociable and fun way to learn and practice skills in preserving.
 Learning a skill increases the value people feel for the work, there is understanding of the time, process and dedication required to create these unique and beautiful products.

 We believe in having a positive impact on the environment rather than a negative one.
 We are a low to zero-waste facility, and we encourage both our producers and customers to opt for products stocked in bulk, reusable or recyclable packaging.
-Our goal is to one day be self-sufficient with solar power and rainwater as well as producing much of our own fresh produce.
+We are self-sufficient with solar power and rainwater as well as producing much of our own fresh produce.

 Read about our story.